Introduction

 If you are looking for a light and durable material for your greenhouse, this EyouAgro Mono + Tape Raschel Shade Netting may be suitable.

-Monofilament yarns are knitted into a mesh fabric to provide extra strength and high durability.
+Monofilament yarns are knitted into a mesh fabric for extra strength and high durability.
 Tape yarns are used as weft to provide shade and good airflow.

 This light greenhouse is built from ultraviolet-stabilized polyethylene.

-We offer a variety of sizes, colors, and shade rates for sunshades that can be used to provide shade for plants and reduce water loss while allowing rain through.
-They can also be used as an awning or greenhouse for temporary outdoor events.
+We offer a variety of sizes, colors, and shade rates for sunshades.
+These can provide shade for plants, reduce water loss while allowing rain through, or be used as an awning or greenhouse for temporary outdoor events.

 It is likely to be used in the event of commercial vegetation growth.